Jackabiddle/db-timebanking-app/README.md

 ### Final note

 There's a lot of code here!
 Some of it is using libraries you've never encountered before, so you may need to do some research.
-If you get stuck, remember to ask a colleague or coach!
+You have working examples of talking to the database inside models/User.js.
+Read the code carefully to understand it, and if you get stuck speak to a colleague or one of the lecturers.

+Happy coding!